K0nkere/MLOps_Car-prices-project/README.md

-Hello!
 This is a MLOps project based on the [Kaggle Used Car Auction Prices dataset](https://www.kaggle.com/datasets/tunguz/used-car-auction-prices).
 The goal is to master the full lifetime cycle of ML model development.
 Project is fully created on the Yandex Cloud and covers:

 - Creation of a model (python, sklearn, xgboost)
 - Its tracking while training and validating (Yandex Cloud, s3-bucket, MLflow)